Spokane Transit Authority: Fixed routes

-Spokane Transit has 43 fixed routes operating year-round on published schedules.
+Spokane Transit has 51 fixed routes operating year-round on published schedules.
 Routes are numbered to reflect service class by the number of digits as described in the table below.
 Key geography is reflected in the first digit of regular service, while numbering of target service with triple reflects key markets and underlying geography through the combination of digits.
 Routes have distinct weekday, Saturday and Sunday schedule patterns.
-Major holidays operate on a Sunday schedule.
+Most national holidays operate on a Saturday schedule with New Year's day, Thanksgiving, and Christmas day operating on a Sunday schedule.

 Bus rapid transit

-As of 2021, Spokane Transit is developing two bus rapid transit lines within the region as part of its planned High Performance Transit network.
-The first line, the City Line, is currently under construction with a scheduled opening in July 2023 and will traverse from east–west through Downtown Spokane and the University District, running between the Browne's Addition neighborhood and the Spokane Community College Transit Center.
+As of 2023, Spokane Transit has one bus rapid transit line within the region as part of its planned High Performance Transit network, with a second in development.

+The first line, the City Line, began service in July 2023 and traverses from east–west through Downtown Spokane and the University District, running between the Browne's Addition neighborhood and the Spokane Community College Transit Center.

-A second line, with a working project name of Division BRT, is currently in design and planned to run north–south through Spokane along Division Street, with a goal of starting construction in 2025 and commencing service in 2027.
+A second line, with a working project name of Division BRT, is currently in design and planned to run north–south through Spokane along Division Street, with a goal of starting construction in 2026 and commencing service between 2027 and 2029 dependent on the opening of the North Spokane Corridor.

 Passenger facilities and amenities

-Transit Centers
+Transit centers

-Spokane Transit operates four transit centers as of May 2020:
+Spokane Transit operates four transit centers as of June 2023: